nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 # Vonage API - Voice enabling a text-only chatbot

-This sample application allows to place or receive voice calls to/from a phone user and interact with a text-only bot via voice, thus voice enabling a text-only bot.
+This sample application allows to place or receive voice calls to/from a phone user and interact with a text-only chatbot via voice, thus voice enabling a text-only chatbot.

 This application uses Vonage Voice API for speech recognition and text to speech capabalities to listen to user's requests and play chatbot replies.